EXCLUSIVE-PKN Orlen interested in stake in Germany's Schwedt refinery -sources | Headlines

 The landlocked refinery is the source of 90% of Berlin's fuel and has received all its crude from Russia via the Druzhba pipeline since the plant was built in the 1960s.
 The refinery, brought under state control under Germany's energy security law, can continue to operate but not at full capacity, a spokesperson for the economy ministry said on Friday.

 Poland earlier this year offered to allocate capacity at its oil terminal in Gdansk and said it could ship crude oil via its pipelines from the port to Germany on the condition Rosneft was removed as an owner of Schwedt.
-The Polish terminal has room to receive as much as 36 million tonnes of oil per year, leaving about 9 million tonnes on top of the needs of Polish refiners that could be used for Germany.
+"There's a question if Schwedt refinery would adjust to non-Russian crude without losses on production yields but if this is an opportunistic buy it might be worth considering," Michal Kozak, senior equity analyst at Trigon brokerage told Reuters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)